-Erlers-Danlos syndrome (EDS) is an umbrella term that encompasses a group of genetic conditions that cause defects in collagen, resulting in hypermobility of the patient’s joints and abnormalities in connective tissue such as the skin, bones, blood vessels and organs.
-There are several types of Ehlers-Danlos syndrome.
-This section mainly focuses on hypermobile Ehlers-Danlos syndrome.
+Ehlers-Danlos syndrome (EDS) is a group of genetic conditions involving defects in collagen, causing hypermobility in the joints and abnormalities in the connective tissue of the skin, bones, blood vessels and organs.

-Classical Ehlers-Danlos syndrome features remarkably stretchy skin that feels smooth and velvety to touch.
-They also have severe joint hypermobility, joint pain and abnormal wound healing.
-They often develop lumps over pressure points, such as the elbows.
-They are prone to hernias, prolapses, mitral regurgitation and aortic root dilatation.
+Classical Ehlers-Danlos syndrome features remarkably stretchy skin that feels smooth and velvety.
+There is severe joint hypermobility, joint pain and abnormal wound healing.
+Lumps often develop over pressure points, such as the elbows.
+Patients are prone to hernias, prolapses, mitral regurgitation and aortic root dilatation.
 Inheritance is autosomal dominant.

-Vascular Ehlers-Danlos syndrome is the most dangerous form of EDS, where the blood vessels are particularly fragile as a result of defective collagen.
-Patients have characterise thin, translucent skin that you can almost see through.
-The skin, internal organs and arteries are fragile and prone to rupturing.
+Vascular Ehlers-Danlos syndrome is the most severe and dangerous form of EDS, where the blood vessels are particularly fragile and prone to rupture.
+Patients have characteristic thin, translucent skin.
+Other features include gastrointestinal perforation and spontaneous pneumothorax.
 Patients are monitored for vascular abnormalities and told to seek urgent medical attention for sudden unexplained pain or bleeding.
 Inheritance is autosomal dominant.

-Kyphoscoliotic Ehlers-Danlos syndrome is characterised initially by poor tone (hypotonia) as a neonate and infant, followed by kyphoscoliosis as they grow.
+Kyphoscoliotic Ehlers-Danlos syndrome is characterised initially by poor muscle tone (hypotonia) as a neonate and infant, followed by kyphoscoliosis as they grow.
 There is significant joint hypermobility.
-Patients tend to be tall and slim.
-There is a risk of rupture in the medium sized arteries.
-Inheritance is autosomal dominant.
+Joint dislocation is common.
+Inheritance is autosomal recessive.

-The most common presenting complaint for hypermobile EDS is joint pain and hypermobility, however abnormalities in collagen make it a multi-system disorder leading to symptoms across multiple areas of the body:
+The most common presenting feature of hypermobile EDS is joint pain and hypermobility.
+However, it is a multi-system disorder, and symptoms commonly occur across multiple areas of the body:

 - Easy bruising